google/mtail/README.md

 ### Building from source

-To build **mtail** from the source code yourself you need to have a working Go environment with version 1.9 or greater installed.
+To build `mtail` from the source code yourself you need to have a working Go environment with version 1.9 or greater installed, also some additional tools like `goyacc`.
+You can't `go get` the software and have it build straight away.

-A `Dockerfile` is included in this repository for local development as an alternative to installing Go in your environment.
+Sorry.

 See the [Build instructions](docs/Building.md) for more details.

+A `Dockerfile` is included in this repository for local development as an alternative to installing Go in your environment, and takes care of all the build dependency installation, if you don't care for that.

 ## Deployment